skribblez2718/bonfire/README.md

 ## Extending Bonfire
 - Add new augmentation methods by adding methods to the relevant Evasion class in `utils/`, subclassing or creating your own class.

-- Add new templates or intents as `.jsonl` files in the `data/` directory.
+- Add new templates as `.jsonl` files in the `data/` directory.
+You can add as many templates or intents to the relevant files; however the number of payloads grows fast.
+For example, using 5 intents, with 5 instructions on one template yielded 3,000 text payloads.

 - **Intents** are base prompts that define the "what" (e.g., leaking a system prompt, testing for bias, attacking users, etc.).